RivuletStudio/Rivulet-Neuron-Tracing-Toolbox/README.md

 **Friendly reminder** : If you need help about specfic button, put your mouse on the name of button.
 And hang on a  few seconds and magic will show.
 Background
 ==========
+To acquire profound knowledge of the neuron structure is vital for efficient and accurate diagnosis and treatment of both neurological and psychiatric disorders.
+Due to the increasingly relying on bioimage assistance in medical practice, 3D neuron reconstruction will provide reliable and accurate data for neuron morphology study.
+There are few powerful automatic algorithms to trace a complete neuron.
+The most current algorithms are semi-automatic, so it is significant to propose an automatic neuron reconstruction method.
+The reconstruction result is barely satisfactory due to the appearance of irrelevant structure, background gradients, and inhomogeneous contrast of neuron image stacks.
+The fuzzy and discontinuous neuron structure is another challenge.
+Most of the current algorithms can only achieve satisfactory reconstruction results of single neuron.
+When the neuron structure is complex and complicated, most current algorithms fail.
+For example, any close neuron structures will lead to biased reconstruction results.
+The new automatic and robust neuron reconstruction method is required.
+We propose a fast, robust and automatic algorithm, which can generate reasonable satisfactory 3D reconstructions of complex and complicated neuron structure in a short time.

 Brief theoretical description
 =============================